Collegiate Assistant Professor

 Social Sciences Core: Classics of Social and Political Thought

-Natasha is a political theorist and Ph.D.
-Candidate in Political Science at the University of Chicago.
+Natasha is a Harper-Schmidt Fellow and Collegiate Assistant Professor in the Social Sciences.
 Her research interests combine 20th century European social, economic and political theory with the history of American political science.
-Additionally, she works on modern theories of political economy, the history of capitalism and Renaissance political thought.
+Additionally, she studies modern theories of political economy, the history of capitalism and Renaissance political thought.

-Her dissertation, “Elites and Democratic Theory: The Italian School of Elitism, American Political Science, and The Problem of Plutocracy” recovers and contextualizes the Italian School of Elitism (Mosca, Pareto and Michels), and traces how its normative and methodological contributions were transformed by Anglo-American political science in the post-war period.
-Articles stemming from this project have been published in the Journal of Politics and Critical Review.
+Her manuscript, Democratic Elitism: The Secret History of American Political Science, recovers and contextualizes the Italian School of Elitism (Mosca, Pareto and Michels) and traces how its normative and methodological contributions were transformed by Anglo-American political science in the post-war period.
+Articles stemming from this project can be found in European Journal of Political Theory, Journal of Politics and Critical Review.

 You can access her CV and other information about her research here.